la2050/archive/_projects/2015/the-thrive-center-at-samohi.md

   the support and tools needed to thrive.
 project_image: >-
   http://maker.good.is/s3/maker%252Fattachments%252Fproject_photos%252Fimages%252F23931%252Fdisplay%252Fwordcloud-thrivecenter.png=c570x385
-'In one to three sentences, please describe your proposal.': >- Teens are facing a mental health crisis due to a complex interplay of factors that takes many forms, including substance abuse, social isolation, depression, and suicidal ideation.
-The Thrive Center at Santa Monica High School will tackle the crisis head-on through coordinated wellbeing services and positive psychology.
-This next generation school-based health center will be a place where teens learn how to do more than just survive - they will find the support and tools needed to thrive.
 Where will you be working?:
   - Westside
   - 'Santa Monica High School, SMMUSD, Santa Monica'